Coronavirus Pandemic opening hours

 A typical session

-9.00am: Arrival.
-Parents and children enter the small hall, where the children are encouraged to hang up their coats and bags on named pegs, place their lunch box on the lunch box table, and show and tell items on the show and tell table.
-The children will firstly find their name card for self-registration and then enjoy free play with the activities laid out for them in the small hall.
+9.00am: Parents and children enter the small hall, where the children are encouraged to hang up their coats and bags on named pegs, place their lunch box on the lunch box table, and show and tell items on the show and tell table.
+The children find their name card for self-registration and then enjoy free play with the activities laid out for them in the small hall until everyone has arrived and settled.
 These activities are based around our theme of the week (taken from children's current interests) and our phonic sound of the week.
-Parents will leave at this point unless they need to settle their child or they need to speak to our Supervisor or their child’s Key Worker.
+Parents leave at this point unless they need to settle their child or they need to speak to our Supervisor or their child’s Key Worker.

 Our spacious main hall allows us to have a huge variety of toys and equipment at the children’s disposal.
-A home corner, reading corner, drawing table, modelling table, and playdough are the staple activities plus a variety of other toys, which again rotate depending on the children's next steps and interests.
+A home corner, reading corner, drawing table, modelling table, and Playdoh are the staple activities plus a variety of other toys, which again rotate depending on the children's next steps and interests.
+We change the activities and toys in all the areas regularly, so there is always something new to discover.

-Snack time.
 The children can choose themselves when they would like their snack during the course of the morning.
-A snack table is set up which includes a healthy snack and a choice of milk or water to drink.
+A snack table is set up which includes fresh fruit and vegetables along with some variety of bread product or crackers and a choice of milk or water to drink.
 Each child has to wash their hands before sitting at the table, then find their name on the board and put it in the box, to indicate that they have had their snack.

-11.40am: Tidy up time – all children are involved in the tidying up of the large hall, taking responsibility for where they have played.
+11.40am: All children are involved in the tidying up of the large hall, taking responsibility for where they have played and helping the staff and each other.

-11.50am: Singing songs/saying rhymes.
-We find this invaluable to our children in building confidence, learning listening and communication skills and learning about rhythm and rhyme is a fun way.
+11.50am: We all sing songs or say rhymes together.
+As well as it being a lot of fun, we find this invaluable to our children in building confidence, developing listening and communication skills and learning about rhythm and rhyme.

-12.00pm: Wash hands and sit down for lunch (children provide their own packed lunch).
-Children sit at tables with one member of staff who discusses what they have done that morning, and talk about days of the week, seasons, weather, counting.
+12.00pm: Everyone washes their hands and sit down for lunch (children bring their own packed lunch).
+Children sit at tables with a member of staff who discusses what they have done that morning, and talks about days of the week, seasons, weather, counting etc.

-12.30pm: Show and tell/Story time - If children have brought in an item from home they are encouraged to share it, building on their confidence and being able to communicate about what they do at home.
+12.30pm: If children have brought in an item from home they are encouraged to share it ion show and tell, building their confidence and communication skills by talking about what they do at home.
 For those who prefer, we share items throughout the morning either 1 to 1 or in small groups.
-For story time, we select books around our theme for that week encouraging discussion and all planned around the children's needs, next steps and interests.
+After show and tell it's story time - we select books around our theme for the week, encouraging discussion and all planned around the children's needs, next steps and interests.

-12.45pm: Pick up.
-For those going home, they are encouraged and supported to put on their coats and bags from their pegs.
+12.45pm: Children who are going home now are encouraged and supported to put on their coats and bags from their pegs.
 Parents meet back in the large hall where they wait for their child to be called through to meet them.
-Parents can collect their child’s artwork, models or pick up notices, or letters from a table laid out for them.
+Parents collect their children’s artwork and models and pick up any letters from a table laid out for them.

-Those children who are staying they have free play in the small hall, and the garden.
-Once the large hall is packed away, the children also have this area for scooters, parachute games, disco etc. The children are encouraged to choose their own activities and direct their own learning.
+Those children who are staying for the afternoon have free play in the small hall and the garden.
+Once the large hall is packed away, the children also have this area for scooters, parachute games, discos etc. The children are encouraged to choose their own activities and direct their own learning.
 There is always a quiet area for those who need it.

-2.15pm; Tidy up time.
-All children help to tidy up the areas they have been playing in.
-We make games of it to keep it fun for the children, for example how many items can they find, who can find the missing item, can they work in pairs to tidy together, singing a song to help us.
+2.15pm: All children help to tidy up the areas they have been playing in.
+We sing a song to help us and make games of it to keep it fun for the children; for example seeing how many items can they find, who can find the missing item, or if they can work in pairs to tidy together.

-2.20pm; Story time/reflection time; We use the end of the day to talk about what we've been doing at preschool, what have we learnt, can children share their happy moments, and their sad moments if there were any.
+2.20pm: We use the end of the day for another story and to talk about what we've been doing at preschool and what have we learned.
+We encourage children to share their happy moments, and any sad moments they may have had.
 We reflect on them as a group and discuss how we can make them better.
-We have another story if time.

-2.30pm ; Pick up.
-Children are encouraged and supported to put on their coats and bags from their pegs.
+2.30pm; Children are encouraged and supported to put on their coats and bags from their pegs.
 Parents meet back in the large hall where they wait for their child to be called through to meet them.
-Parents can collect their child’s artwork, models or pick up notices, or letters from a table laid out for them.
+Parents collect their children’s artwork and models and pick up any letters from a table laid out for them.